 -Hyperhidrosis: Excessive sweating may be one of the secondary signs of Parkinsons.

--Depression: As with many diseases depression often sets in, helping the depression can make dealing with Parkinsons symptoms much easier task.
+-Depression: As with many diseases, depression often sets in, helping the depression can make dealing with Parkinson's symptoms a much easier task.

--Hypersalivation: Is an excessive secretion of saliva causing drooling and can be caused by the disease or be caused by Parkinsons medications.
+-Hypersalivation: Is an excessive secretion of saliva causing drooling and can be caused by the disease or caused by Parkinson's medications.

 -Dysphagia: Or a difficulty in swallowing, a person may also experience pain while swallowing, or choking and coughing from the condition, usually seen in the later stages of the disease.

-As research advances, numerous similarities appear which seem to link these diseases to one another on a sub-cellular level.
+As research advances, numerous similarities appear to link these diseases to one another at a sub-cellular level.